namtk/ManiNetCluster/README.md

 Below is the plot of dataset 1:

-![](figs/tut/Screen%20Shot%202018-05-03%20at%201.06.02%20AM.png "day time gene expression when applying PCA")
+![](figs/tut/Screen%20Shot%202018-05-03%20at%201.06.02%20AM.png "day time gene expression when applying PCA") *day time gene expression when applying PCA*

-And dataset 2 is follow:
+And dataset 2 is as follows:

-![](figs/tut/Screen%20Shot%202018-05-03%20at%201.07.02%20AM.png "night time gene expression when applying PCA")
+![](figs/tut/Screen%20Shot%202018-05-03%20at%201.07.02%20AM.png "night time gene expression when applying PCA") *night time gene expression when applying PCA*

-We plot them at the same time:
+When plotted simultaneously:

-![](figs/tut/Screen%20Shot%202018-05-03%20at%201.09.37%20AM.png "day and night time gene expression when applying PCA")
+![](figs/tut/Screen%20Shot%202018-05-03%20at%201.09.37%20AM.png "day and night time gene expression when applying PCA") *day and night time gene expression when applying PCA*

-We could see that the color of dataset 2 is messy for it doesn’t preserve the local similarity.
-Aslo, the scale is also a little bit different.
+This plot demonstrates poor alignment as indicated by absence of scale and color gradient preservation.
 Thus, the results of alignment, inspected by visualization, is proved to be better than pure PCA.

 ### Reference
 1. J. M. Zones,  I.  K.  Blaby,  S.  S.  Merchant,  J.  G.  Umen,  High-Resolution  Profiling  of  a  Synchronized  Diurnal  Transcriptome  from  Chlamydomonas  reinhardtii  Reveals  Continuous  Cell  and  Metabolic  Differentiation.  *Plant  Cell* **27**,  2743-2769  (2015).
+2. Erik L.L.Sonnhammer and Gabriel Östlund.
+InParanoid 8: orthology analysis between 273 proteomes, mostly eukaryotic Nucleic Acids Res.
+43:D234-D239 (2015)